 Keep your decorations tasteful.
 Use a light touch.
 And make sure that the space is neutral enough that clients can imagine themselves living there.

-Direct your seasonal touches at the kids.
+Direct your seasonal touches for the kids.
 If you keep them entertained with Halloween activities, you ensure that their parents aren’t distracted or tugged away early.
 Set up a beanbag toss in the backyard, or have some crayons and themed images to color available.
 (But keep an eye out for potential graffiti artists.)

 Don’t neglect the food.
 Kids and parents alike can be led by their stomachs.
 If pressed for time, candy will do.
 But remember that candy is coming at them from all sides.
-Be the house with the awesome sugar cookies or the trick-or-treat pumpkins full of little bags of pumpkins.
+Be the house with the awesome sugar cookies or the trick-or-treat pumpkins full of little bags of mini orange popcorn balls.

 5. Trick-or-treating in reverse

 In real estate Halloween marketing, the time for the candy is when you’re heading to their houses.
 Leave them a little treat along with your business card or an invitation to your next open house.

 Or avoid the cavities altogether with fun and festive door hangers that have your information on the back.
 Make sure that you have nothing more than a small brand on the front of your design.
 If your logo and contact information is too prominent, they’ll simply throw it away.